mohsenmoqadam/SEPC/README.md

 take note of the last line, it informs you about `Tarball` path.
 You can upload it on stage environment.

-5-create a tar archive for prod:
+5-create a tar archive for production:
 -----
 	%make rer-prod
 take note of the last line, it informs you about `Tarball` path.